fritzrehde/watchbind/README.md

 `help-[show\|hide\|toggle]` | \[Show\|Hide\|Toggle\] the help menu that shows all activated keybindings.

 All `CMD` and `TUI-CMD` shell commands will be executed in a subshell (i.e. `sh -c "CMD"`) that has some environment variables set.
-The environment variable `line` is set to the line the cursor is on.
+The environment variable `$line` is set to the line the cursor is on.
-The environment variable `lines` set to all selected lines, or if none are selected, the line the cursor is currently on.
+The environment variable `$lines` set to all selected lines, or if none are selected, the line the cursor is currently on.
 All set environment variables `ENV` will be made available in all future spawned commands/processes, including the watched command, any executed subcommands, as well as commands executed in `set-env` operations.
-If multiple lines are selected, they will be separated by newlines in `lines`.
+If multiple lines are selected, they will be separated by newlines in `$lines`.

 ### Styling